HEHE-dev841/Python_chat/README.md

     server_ip = "0.0.0.0.0.0."  # Replace with your DuckDNS subdomain to find out your ip you can do windows+r then type cmd click enter then type "ipconfig" look for Ipv4 and copy and paste it into server_ip = " "
 Enjoy
+Also you need open Setup bat and do what it says